dhall-lang/dhall-lang/standard/beta-normalization.md

     t₀.x ⇥ v

+If the left operand is a record literal that doesn't contain the field, select from the right operand.

+    t₀ ⇥ { xs… } ⫽ t₁   t₁.x ⇥ v
+    ──────────────────────────── ; x ∉ xs
+    t₀.x ⇥ v

-If the argument is a recursive record merge, inspect the right operand.
+If the argument is a recursive record merge, first inspect the right operand.
 If it is a record literal that contains the field, simplify this right operand by restricting it to this field: